2022 COVID-19 protests in China: Guangzhou

-Zhengzhou Foxconn clashes
+Zhengzhou Foxconn factory

-Since late October, the Foxconn (a Taiwanese company) mega-factory in Zhengzhou, Central China, which produced the iPhone for Apple, has prevented workers from leaving the factory as part of a national policy that demands zero-COVID, while also trying to keep factories open and the economy running.
-Nevertheless, workers have managed to scale through barriers and flee home, threatening the continued operation of the plant.
+In late October, Taiwanese electronics manufacturer Foxconn began preventing workers at its mega-factory in Zhengzhou from leaving the premises, concluding that this was the best way of fulfilling the government's dual mandate of preventing infections and maintaining economic activity.
+Nevertheless, some workers managed to scale barriers and flee to their homes, threatening the continued operation of the plant.
 In early November, videos spread of workers leaving the city by foot to return home in defiance of lockdown measures.
 In response, in mid-November, local governments around the country urged veterans and retired civil servants to sign up as replacement labor, promising bonuses.
-State media claims that more than 100,000 people signed up by 18 November.
+State media claimed that more than 100,000 people had signed up by 18 November.

 On the night of 22–23 November, workers at a Foxconn factory clashed with security forces and police over poor pay and haphazard COVID restrictions.
 Workers articulated their demands in videos spread across Chinese social media, claiming that Foxconn had failed to provide promised bonuses and salary packages.
 According to one worker, new recruits were told by Foxconn that they would receive the bonuses in March and May 2023, long after the Chinese Lunar New Year, when money was needed the most.
 Protesters also accused Foxconn of neglecting to separate workers who had tested positive from others, all while preventing them from leaving the factory campus because of quarantine measures.
 Law enforcement was filmed beating workers with batons and metal rods, while workers threw objects back and overturned police vehicles.
-In response, Foxconn offered 10,000 yuan (approximately USD1,400) and a free ride home to workers who agreed to quit their jobs and leave the factory.
+In response, Foxconn offered 10,000 yuan (approximately US$1,400) and a free ride home to workers who agreed to quit their jobs and leave the factory.

 Chongqing

-In Chongqing, a man was filmed giving a speech in his residential compound on 24 November, loudly proclaiming in Chinese, "Give me liberty, or give me death!" to the cheers and applause of the crowd.
-When law enforcement attempted to arrest him, the crowd fought off the police and pulled him away, although he was ultimately still detained.
+In Chongqing, a man was filmed giving a speech in his residential compound on 24 November, loudly proclaiming in Chinese, "Give me liberty or give me death!" to the cheers and applause of the crowd.
+When law enforcement officials attempted to arrest him, the crowd fought off the police and pulled him away, although he was ultimately still detained.
 The man was dubbed the "Chongqing superman-brother" (重庆超人哥) online.
 Quotes by him from the video were widely circulated despite censorship, such as, "there is only one disease in the world and that is being both poor and not having freedom [...] we have now got both", referring to both the lockdown and high food prices.